ncsu-landscape-dynamics/popsborder/docs/inspections.md

       min_boxes: 1
 ```

-The minimum infestation level to be detected with sample is set by
+The minimum contamination level to be detected with sample is set by
 `detection_level` at the confidence level set by `confidence_level`.
 The minimum
 number of boxes to be inspected is set by `min_boxes`.
 The sample size is
 calculated using a hypergeometric distribution (sampling without replacement) as